 - ❖ We welcome all our new parishioners to St. Thomas Church.
-Please introduce yourselves, if you wish at refreshments after the 11:00 am Mass on Sundays or just call us or visit at your convenience. - If you would like to receive a copy of the bulletin by email, please contact osaprag@augustiniani.cz - ❖ Every Saturday at 9:00am feeding of the homeless, as a social service. - ❖ Fr.
-William, the pastor will be away for January 27th till March 2nd month.
+Please introduce yourselves, if you wish at refreshments after the 11:00 am Mass on Sundays or just call us or visit at your convenience. - If you would like to receive a copy of the bulletin by email, please contact osaprag@augustiniani.cz - ❖ Marriage Preparation: The next one-day marriage preparation course (for the English speaking community) will be held by Fr.
+William on Saturday 17th March from 9:15am -3pm at St. Thomas Parish for those who wish to participate. - ❖ Fr.
+William, the pastor will be away for January 23rd till March 2nd month.
 Fr.
-Juan B. will the ordinary pastor in his absence.
+Imann, OSA will the ordinary pastor in his absence.
 In cases of emergency I can be reached either through Fr.
-Juan at 602684538. - ❖ If you would like to serve as a lector or Eucharistic minister at the Sunday mass please contact Ann at dalyaann@hotmail.com.
-Training will be provided for those who have not previously served in these ministries. - ❖ Post-confirmation youth group: For 14-17 year olds who would like to meet to discuss and share views on issues of faith today and enrich their own faith.
-The time and dates will be decided depending on those interested.
-Please contact Ann at dalyaann@hotmail.com or see me after mass.
+Imann at 730817348.